1st Battalion 22nd Infantry ![]()

 on Bule river;

-Letter from a Soldier in Company F of
+Letter from Fred J. Winter of Company F

 the South Dagupan & Manila Railway Post Office, February 11,